Music by Derek K. Miller of Penmachine.com

 Honoring the ask requires knowing yourself deeply and truly and being able to illuminate who you are and how you can help in a clear, compelling way.

 That requires you to Use Your Words.
-But first you must set out to find them.
-And that quest–to find and Use Your Words–it has burnt to a crisp many a savvy business person before you.
+But first you must find them.
+And that quest–to find and Use Your Words–has burnt to a crisp many a savvy business person before you.
 Because, on your own, it’s easy to lose your way.
 To get tangled in the brambles of “Oooh!
 Pretty!
-Look at all these shiny words!” and “But my competitors are saying it this way–shouldn’t I say it similarly?”
+Look at all these shiny words!” and “But my competitors are saying it this way–shouldn’t I say it this way too?”

 With a guide, it’s more straightforward.
 By asking you questions, by teasing out what you already know, by getting deep and clear and truthful, I can help you find your words.
 I can show you how to Use Your Words.